-Improve practical skills through using a variety of exciting materials.

-- Gain a deeper knowledge of hygiene a safety in the workplace.

-- Produce creative work in relation to a design brief.

-- Adapt foods to provide healthy solutions.

-- Embrace new technologies.

-- Evaluate their own and others work.
+- Improve practical skills using a variety of materials. - Gain a deeper knowledge of hygiene and safety in the workplace. - Produce creative work in relation to a design brief. - Adapt foods to provide healthy solutions. - Embrace new technologies. - Evaluate their own and others' work.

-- Gain skills in using a range of equipment and materials. - Develop practical cooking skills through preparation of exciting dishes. - Understand the role of new technology in preparation and cooking of food. - Apply principles of hygiene and safety to everyday routines and understand their importance to health and safety. - Be able to plan and organise.
+- Gain skills in using a range of equipment and materials. - Develop practical cooking skills through preparation of dishes. - Understand the role of new technology through the preparation and cooking of food. - Apply principles of hygiene and safety to everyday routines and understand their importance to health and safety. - Be able to plan and organise.

-Through home economics learners will be encouraged:
+In Health and Food Technology, learners will be encouraged:

-- to develop an understanding of a healthy diet. - to develop the skills to make healthy food choices. - to gain confidence and skills in making healthy food. - to experience challenge and enjoyment.
+- to develop an understanding of a healthy diet - to develop the skills to make healthy food choices - to gain confidence and skills in making healthy food - to experience challenge and enjoyment

-Many outlets recruit staff who have multi-disciplined skills across both front and back of house and there are excellent career opportunities and progression routes open to those who successfully achieve this qualification.
+Many outlets recruit staff who have multi-disciplinary skills in both front and back of house, and there are excellent career opportunities and progression routes open to those who successfully achieve this qualification.